A podcast studio setup with four black chairs, microphones on stands, and a camera facing a backdrop of the Hollywood sign.

 The Comedic Quest for Knowledge

-picture set outing on a cross-country quest, like a Coen Brothers film, searching for your perfect film school.
+Picture embarking on a cross-country quest, like a Coen Brothers film, searching for your perfect film school.
 Spoiler: no bears will attack you, unless you count the cuddly stuffed ones at Denver’s airport.

-The Path Forward: Tips and subsequent time ahead findies
+The Path Forward: Maxims and Discoveries

-findies on
+Discoveries on

 The industry is seeing a shift towards inclusivity and diversity in video marketing.
-With new platforms and technology, filmmaking has become more accessible, making it must-do for schools to adapt and provide students with skills on-point to current trends.
+With new platforms and technology, filmmaking has become more accessible, making it must-do for schools to adapt and give students with skills on-point to current trends.

 When we Really Look for our Today’s Tech NewsLightening the Mood